RPISEC/website/_posts/2020-04-23-DawgCTF-TikTok.md

 date: 2020-04-23
 categories: pwn, tcache, Ke$ha
 ---
-# TikTok - A tcache tutorial with our dear friend Ke$ha

 **If you've ever wondered 'Which Ke$ha songs are short enough to fit into a Tcache bin?' this is the challenge for you.**

 This was a 500 pt pwning challenge for UMBC's DawgCTF 2020, written by the always amazing [Anna](https://twitter.com/annatea16).
 How can you not love a challenge called TikTok that uses `strtok` (haha) to create a cool vuln and then makes CTF players wrestle Ke$ha lyrics into an exploitable heap layout.
 Sadly I didn't see this challenge until a few hours before the CTF ended so I couldn't finish it in time, but I got the flag after the fact.
 Anna also has a great [writeup](https://github.com/toomanybananas/dawgctf-2020-writeups/blob/master/pwn/tiktok/WRITEUP.md) of how she solved her own challenge which you should read as well, especially since her exploit differs a bit from mine.